Synagogue of Čekiškė

+The Synagogue of Čekiškė (Čekiškės sinagoga) is a former Jewish congregation and synagogue, located at 16 Ateities Street, in Čekiškė, in the Kaunas District Municipality of Lithuania.
+Designed in the Historicist style, the building was completed in 1887 and operated as a synagogue until it was devastated by Nazis in 1941.
+Subsequently used for profane purposes, the building was restored during 2023.

 Structure

 The synagogue is an unplastered, red brick structure.
 It has two main volumes, and is covered with a gable roof of asbestos sheets laid on top of old shingles.